Federal TEACH Grants

 For more information about pursuing a TEACH Grant-eligible program, contact the Registrar's Office.

 For more information about receiving a TEACH Grant, contact the Office of Financial Assistance.

 These steps must be completed each year you would like to be considered for the grant.

 - Complete the Free Application for Federal Student Aid

 - Check your academic information to ensure you are eligible

-- Complete the Career Plans form letting us know what you plan to teach and that you have carefully read through the informational provided here and that you have carefully considered whether or not to pursue a TEACH Grant.
+- Complete the Undergraduate career plans form or the Graduate career plans form letting us know what you plan to teach and that you have carefully read through the informational provided here and that you have carefully considered whether or not to pursue a TEACH Grant.

 - Complete a TEACH Grant Agreement to Serve